nestjs/docs.nestjs.com/content/recipes/swagger.md

 #### Extra models

-In order to define additional models that should be inspected by Swagger module, use `@ApiExtraModels()` decorator:
+In order to define additional models that should be inspected by Swagger module, use the `@ApiExtraModels()` decorator:

 ```typescript
 @ApiExtraModels(ExtraModel)